dotnet9/CodeWF.EventBus.Socket/README.md

 ### Disconnecting from the Event Service

-When you've finished processing events or need to disconnect from the server, call the `Disconnect` method.
+When event processing is complete or you need to disconnect from the server, call the `Disconnect` method:

 ```csharp
 eventClient.Disconnect();
 Console.WriteLine("Disconnected from the event service");
 ```

-## Notes
+## Precautions

-- Ensure that the server and client use consistent addresses and port numbers, and that the port is not occupied by other services.
+- Ensure that the address and port number used by the server and client are consistent, and the port is not occupied by other services.
-- In production environments, the server should be configured to listen on a public IP address or an appropriate network interface.
+- In a production environment, the server should be configured to listen on a public IP address or an appropriate network interface.
-- Consider implementing reconnection logic in clients to handle network disruptions and service restarts.
+- Considering network exceptions and service restarts, the client may need to implement reconnection logic.
-- Depending on your requirements, you can extend the `EventServer` and `EventClient` classes to support more complex features, such as message encryption, authentication, and authorization.
+- Depending on actual needs, you can extend the `EventServer` and `EventClient` classes to support more complex features such as message encryption, authentication, and authorization.